 |Face Injury - Minor||£1,700 - £12,350||Compensation is for any scarring.
 Women generally often receive more compensation than men.|

-All our personal injury specialists work on a No Win No Fee basis.
+All of our panel of personal injury specialists work on a No Win No Fee basis.
 This means that you will not need to pay anything until your claim is made successful and your compensation will easily cover the cost.
 However, if your claim wasn’t successful, you wouldn’t have to pay us anything at all.

 Making any sort of injury claim due to an accident can be a long, often ongoing process and if you choose to work with a solicitor who is paid by the hour, you could find yourself with some large legal fees without any guarantee that compensation will get paid.
 With No Win No Fee you really have nothing to lose, there is no financial risk with us.
 As our payment relies on your compensation claim being successful, we will work all the more harder to ensure the maximum amount of compensation is paid out to you.